 - 7.3.1 The Chief Finance Officer is required to make a recommendation as to the adequacy of the level of reserves held by the Authority. - 7.3.2 The General Fund Reserve is used to cover unforeseen items of expenditure that cannot be funded within the base budget in any particular year and as a general contingency against unforeseen events in future years.
-Following a full review last year, the Authority increased the minimum General Fund Reserve level to £350,000 and this is still considered adequate at this time.
-This will of course be kept under review and particularly in regard to any further information in terms of a new Comprehensive Spending Review. - 7.3.3 Further reserves have been set aside for Planning Appeal / Misc Risks (£150,000), ICT Replacements (c£30,000) and for investment in Capital / Major Projects (c£500,000). - 7.3.4 In the light of these factors, the level of financial reserves is considered fully adequate.
+Following a recent review, the Authority increased the minimum General Fund Reserve level to £350,000 and this is still considered adequate at this time.
+This will of course be kept under review and particularly in regard to any further information in terms of a new Comprehensive Spending Review. - 7.3.3 Further reserves have been set aside for Planning Appeal / Misc Risks (£165,000), Financial Stability (c£308,000) and for investment in Capital / Major Projects (c£500,000). - 7.3.4 In the light of these factors, the level of financial reserves is considered fully adequate.